Chagatai404/Turkiye-vs.-OECD-Macroeconomics-Analysis-for-STAT250/README.md

-# STAT 250 OECD Macroeconomic Indicators Project
+# STAT 250 Turkiye vs. OECD Macroeconomic Indicators Analysis

 Our project analyzes quarterly macroeconomic indicators for selected OECD countries, with a focus on Turkiye.
 Monthly CPI, IPI, unemployment, and CCI data are aggregated to quarterly means, then merged with quarterly GDP growth.